sambrosia/tavern-tales/themes/undeath/Undeath.md

 Whenever you or one of your closest allies would die, they instead hold onto life for several minutes or hours, depending on the severity of their injuries.
 During this time, they can be healed as normal to potentially avoid death.
 Also, the GM must answer honestly whenever you ask how close a creature is to death.

-* *Describe*: Hiding them from Death, altering their anat-omy, extending their life with necromancy.
+* *Describe*: Hiding them from Death, altering their anatomy, extending their life with necromancy.

 ### Drain Soul

 You can take a dying or recently dead creature's soul.
 Write it on your character sheet (max 5).
 Others can't interact with the soul (such as to resurrect it or communicate with it) without your consent.
 Also, you can forever obliterate the soul to temporarily gain some of its power.
 Collaborate on what that entails.

-* *Describe*: Soul strands rising to your clenched fist, cap-turing its spirit in a gem, devouring its essence.
+* *Describe*: Soul strands rising to your clenched fist, capturing its spirit in a gem, devouring its essence.
 * *Power*: Increase one of your stats, bolster to do what it did well, gain a temporary trait, summon its spirit.

 ### Plaguebearer